-It was one of those weird side-projects that you start up oh-so-smoothly, then ideas get too grand, things get in the way, excuses start getting thrown, and all of a sudden six months have past you by and you’re still not quite done.
+It was one of those weird side-projects that you start up oh-so-smoothly, then ideas get too grand, things get in the way, excuses start getting thrown, and all of a sudden six months have passed you by and you're still not quite done.

 While it may seem like this project was a sham from the start, it was actually the most beneficial project I've taken on in quite some time.
 It helped me learn so many things I had never even thought to consider when it comes to building with wood.